cardano-in-oceania/cardano-in-oceania.github.io/pages/who.md

 ### Alex Roose (Sydney)
 Alex is a senior executive with over 15 years’ experience in SaaS, AI, and blockchain, specialising in driving growth and scale for high-potential businesses.
 He was part of the APAC founding team of HubSpot, served as Director at ActiveCampaign, and most recently held the role of Global Director at Immutable X, where he led international expansion and strategic partnerships.

 Today, Alex channels his expertise into angel investing and ecosystem building.
-His portfolio includes Coinstash (CEX), Tribe (Large KOL platform) and over a dozen Angel Investments in Cardano projects.
-Alex is also the Director at Mynth, a leading cross-chain solution built on Cardano.
+His portfolio includes [Coinstash (CEX)](https://coinstash.com.au/){:target="_blank"}, [Tribe (Large KOL platform)](https://www.tribegroup.co/){:target="_blank"} and over a dozen Angel Investments in Cardano projects.
+Alex is also the Director at [Mynth](https://www.mynth.ai/){:target="_blank"}, a leading cross-chain solution built on Cardano.
 Alex’s work bridges commercial growth with emerging technology adoption, helping to connect innovative ventures with the networks, capital, and strategies they need to succeed.

 ### Scott Young (Melbourne)
-Scott is a moral philosopher exploring the foundations of morality through a concept called The Moral Cube.
+Scott is a moral philosopher exploring the foundations of morality through a concept called [The Moral Cube](https://themoralcube.com/){:target="_blank"}.
 He has been a member of the Cardano community since 2021, and is investigating ways to teach people about, and help them make more informed moral judgements utilizing smart contracts for the last few years.

 </div>
 <div class="section" markdown="1">